Cal Crutchlow: British Superbike Championship

 For 2007, Crutchlow made his debut in the prestigious British Superbike Championship, with the Rizla Suzuki team alongside four-time runner-up Chris Walker.
-He took pole at Croft, and finished 9th overall after finishing the season with his first podium, third at Brands Hatch.
-For 2008 he moved to HM Plant Honda, sponsored by CIA Insurance.
+He took pole at Croft, and took his first podium with a third place finish at Brands Hatch.
+He finished ninth overall.
+For 2008, he moved to HM Plant Honda, sponsored by CIA Insurance.
 He took his first series win in race 2 at Thruxton.
-He took pole for round 3 at Oulton Park – he led race 1 before running wide in damp conditions, and crashed heavily out of 2nd place in race 2, injuring his ankle in the process.
+He took pole for round 3 at Oulton Park – he led race 1 before running wide in damp conditions, and crashed heavily out of second place in race 2, injuring his ankle in the process.
 After initially having the better of teammate Leon Haslam, Crutchlow was ultimately outpointed by him.
-He took two wins in the season, and finished 3rd overall in the championship, beating Tom Sykes by two points after the Yorkshireman had a late mechanical failure in the final round.
+He took two wins across the season, and finished third in the championship, beating Tom Sykes by two points after the Yorkshireman had a late mechanical failure in the final round.